hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ![img_6.png](img_6.svg)
 1. **hedera-cryptography**: This is a separate repository for hosting cryptography-related libraries.
    It is necessary to facilitate our build process, which includes Rust libraries.
 It also provides independent release cycles between consensus node code and other library users.
-2. **swirlds-native-support**: Gradle module that enables loading into memory compiled native libraries so they can be used with JNI.
+2. **swirlds-nativesupport**: Gradle module that enables loading into memory compiled native libraries so they can be used with JNI.
 3. **swirlds-crypto-tss**: Gradle module for the TSS Library.
    This library's only client is the consensus node, so it will be in the hedera-services repository, under the `platform-sdk` folder.
 4. **swirlds-crypto-signatures**: Gradle module for the Bilinear Pairings Signature Library.